tomhsu1990/TicTacToe/README.md

   2. Block the opponent if the opponent is going to win.
       We utilize the opponent's counting variable to do this check.
 If row[opponent] is N-1 or col[opponent] is N-1, then we will set the       reward as N*N. This way, this placement has the maximum reward.
 Here is a question why do we not checking diagonal's counting             result.
 It is because when removing impossible row and column, the left position will cover the diagonal in the previous step.

-If after going through step 1 and 2, we cannot find a good placement, we will maintain a generalNextMove storage for returning a valid next move.
+If after going through step 1 and 2, we cannot find a good placement, we will maintain a "playerNextMove" storage for returning a valid next move.